-- Monitoring requirement only. - A 24-hour composite sample is composed of 48 aliquots (subsamples) collected at 30 minute intervals by an automatic sampling device. - See table below for quarterly sampling requirements.
+- Monitoring requirement only. - A 24-hour composite sample is composed of 48 aliquots (subsamples) collected at regular intervals no more than 30 minutes apart by an automatic sampling device.
+If there is a failure of the automatic sampling device, then the composite sample may be made up from a minimum of four grab samples collected within a 24-hour period with a minimum of 2 hours between each grab sample, until the automatic sampling device is repaired or replaced.
+Other alternate compositing approaches will be allowed with department approval. - See table below for quarterly sampling requirements.

-Quarterly Minimum Sampling Requirements Quarter er Months Total Phosphorus and Total Nitrogen First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Quarterly Minimum Sampling Requirements Quarter er Months Cadmium and Silver F Report is Due First January, February, March Sample at least once during any month of the quarter April 28th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28 th Fourth October, November, December Sample at least once during any month of the quarter January 28 th